stephenbuck/skillbase/docs/index.md

 **Configuration**

-Runtime application configuration is built on the Microprofile Config API running with Etcd as the provider.
+Runtime application configuration is built on the Microprofile Config API with Etcd as the provider.

 **Workflow**